Chapter 9: Development and Wealth

 This may seem like more of a philosophical question than one you’d find in a geography textbook, but it is an important one to consider.
 In the previous section, we learned that the end-point of development is to arrive at a state of high mass consumption relying primarily on indicators of wealth, income, and production to evaluate one place compared to another.
 Do you think this is a fair assessment, or are there other ways to gauge development?
 Think about some of the things that make you feel good or bad about any particular place.
 Does it have good parks, safe roads, low levels of traffic, or lots of fun things to do?
 While some of those things are connected to income and wealth, some markers of development do not necessarily have to be connected to wealth.

 Indian economist and Nobel Prize winner Amartya Sen argued that our understanding of development needed to be dramatically altered to include a capabilities approach to measuring, encountering, and improving people’s lives.
-In his book Development as Freedom, Sen argues that abject poverty comes from a lack of rights and the absence of freedom that are very different from simplistic notions of wealth and poverty.
+In his book Development as Freedom, Sen argues that abject poverty comes from a lack of rights and the absence of freedom which are very different from simplistic notions of wealth and poverty.
 For example, a country that produces a lot of oil like Saudi Arabia may demonstrate high GDP growth, but if it does not positively affect the lives of most people in the country, then the GDP is not improving people’s lives in a meaningful way.

 As obvious as it may sound today, this transformative thinking drove the United Nations to redefine thinking on development as the organization unveiled its first annual Human Development Report (http://www.hdr.undp.org) in 1990, which incorporated a brand new index, called the Human Development Index (HDI) (Figure 9.13).
 Instead of relying solely on income, the index is derived from indicators of 1) life expectancy, 2) adult literacy, 3) school enrollment, and 4) income to provide a meaningful comparison for almost all countries (a few countries like North Korea choose not to participate).
 The index provides a reason for optimism in that 105 countries are now categorized as “very high” (51 countries) or “high” (54) human development with an HDI of .70 or higher.